shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 The spells infused into the item will have a certain amount of uses before needing to be re-infused with magical power determined by the Magician’s Level divided by four, rounded down.

-Your base rate of pay is 20 gold per working day with a tool you are proficient with or half that much with tools you are not proficient with.

 ### Advanced Improvement

 At 11th level, your skills for improving equipment have grown profoundly.
 When you forge any weapon, armor, or piece of ammunition, you can increase the weapon's attack bonus by +1 or the armor’s AC by +1.
 The effects of this feature do not stack.
 You must be at a blacksmith's forge, or have smithing tools and any type of forge, to make use of this feature.